-At Pediatric Associates of North Atlanta, P.C., our team consists of experienced, compassionate pediatricians and friendly, nurturing staff members who take pride in giving our young patients the personalized pediatric care.
-All of our pediatricians are highly educated professionals who have undergone rigorous academic and clinical training in pediatrics.
-We maintain a high level of expertise through continuing education in order to provide the most up-to-date care for the young patients we are privileged to serve.
-At Pediatric Associates of North Atlanta, P.C., we believe in a team approach to your child’s health and well-being, so all of our doctors collaborate with parents to provide the highest level of care.
+At PANA, our team consists of experienced, compassionate pediatricians and friendly nurturing staff members.
+We take pride in giving our young patients personalized pediatric care.
+All of our pediatricians are highly educated, Board Certified, professionals who have undergone specialized academic and clinical training in pediatrics.
+We maintain a high level of expertise through continuing education in order to provide the most up-to-date care for our young patients.
+At PANA, we believe in a team approach to your child’s health and well-being, so all of our doctors collaborate with parents to provide the highest level of care.

-Lori Desoutter, M.D., F.A.A.P
+Lori Desoutter, MD, FAAP

-Sheri Zager, M.D., F.A.A.P
+Sheri Zager, MD, FAAP

-Julian Gorvy, M.D., F.A.A.P
+Julian Gorvy, MD, FAAP

 Originally from South Africa, Dr. Gorvy obtained his MD and his first pediatric degree in Johannesburg.
 For two years he remained a member of the medical school faculty, with extensive clinical and teaching responsibilities in general pediatrics and neonatology.
 He was in private practice for eight years before coming to the United States with his wife and three children.